 As we continue marching forward with our eyes on transformation and sustainability, I would implore all of us to keep turning possibilities into reality, so that one day we eradicate the silos and make informed decisions, with complete information, for optimal results.

-Oracle Utilities, including our brand, partners with the world's hardest working electric, water and natural gas companies to empower, enhance and enable your every single day.
-From products and tools to support for every single step of your customer's journey, we have the answer.
-Learn more at .
+Oracle Utilities, including Opower, partners with the world's hardest working electric, water and natural gas companies to empower, enhance and enable your every single day.
+From cloud-native products and tools to better grid management support for every single step of your customer's journey, we have the answer.
+Learn more at oracle.com/utilities.
 Get specific product information as quick as clicking right here.